12 things to plan for before you even think of launching a Kickstarter board game campaign

 Figure out the order, headers, images, videos, and everything else you’ll need, giving yourself plenty of time to put it all in place.

-Also, get your promo page up early.
-All you need is one image and a title, so there’s really no excuse not to have this available early.
+Also, get your notification page up early.
+You can do so way before you have your page fully developed.
 That way, people can click the “notify me” button and get that notification email as soon as you hit “launch”.

 Fulfillment and shipping